rabbithat/Takeuchi_function/README.md

 # Takeuchi_function
 Used in benchmarking uLisp.
-Here translated to mecrisp-stellaris Forth for a comparison benchmark
+Here translated to mecrisp-stellaris Forth RA for a comparison benchmark

 On an nRF52840 runnning uLisp, the Takeuchi-function